Jim Montgomery (swimmer): Coaching

-He founded the Dallas Masters swim program in 1981 and later renamed it the Lone Star Masters.
-In 1990, the name officially became Baylor/Lone Star Masters.
+After professional swimming, and a move to Dallas, Texas, he worked briefly in hotel management and founded the Dallas Masters swim program in 1981.
+He later renamed it the Lone Star Masters and in 1990, the name officially became Baylor/Lone Star Masters while Jim was working as Aquatic's Director at Baylor's Tom Landry Center in Dallas.
 He began teaching swim lessons in 2007, including a class to help adults get past their fear of water.